minden/HanoiGame/readme.md

 # Tower of Hanoi

-written in the Jack programming language
+Written in the Jack programming language.

 Please use the JackCompiler to compile the .jack files to .vm files.